timokoessler/2FAGuard/docs/advanced.md

 Create a value named `PreventUnencryptedExports` in the path above.
 The value should be of type `DWORD`.
 If set to `1`, the application will not allow unencrypted exports of the secrets.
 The default is `0`.

+### Disable automatic updates

+Create a value named `DisableAutoUpdate` in the path above.
+The value should be of type `DWORD`.
+If set to `1`, the application will not check for updates automatically.
+The default is `0`.
+Only disable automatic updates if you have an alternative update mechanism in place.

 ### Password requirements

 Create a subkey named `Password` in the path specified above.
 The following values can be set: